bralax/gradescope_autograder/README.md

    * source - All the files uploaded as the autograder
    * submission - All the files the user uploads
    * run_autograder - The running script is seperated from the autograder and run from the base directory.

+## TODO
+   * Run Checkstyle inline and use a listener to work with the output
+   * Make the system for taking in parameters to a comparison test more robust.
+      * Allow for custom objects as parameters
+      * Use interfaces to allow this to work
+   * Picture diff tests need give back better output on a runtime exception
+   * Inform students when there is a character encoding issue
+   * Add a test for existance of a field
+   * Add a test for no public fields
+   * Create a Make file because building this is crazy.